devery/deveryjs/guides/getting-started.md

 Please reference [the documentation](https://devery.github.io/deveryjs/DeveryRegistry.html#DeveryRegistry) on more details.

+### Getting EVE on testnet

+Some operations like marking items might require EVE in the wallet that is performing the operation, to get EVE you can use the getAirdrop method from the EveToken Class
+    ```javascript
+    import {EveToken } from '@devery/devery'
+    const eveTokenClient = new EveToken()
+    const tx = await eveTokenClient.getAirdrop()
+    const { provider } = eveTokenClient.getProvider()
+    await provider.waitForTransaction(tx.hash)
+    console.log('You just got 100 EVE to your wallet')
+    ```
+Every call to getAirdrop will give you 100 EVE, this method will work only in the testnets.
+For live net you need to get EVE through the normal ways.

 ### Registering Application on blockchain
 In order to register application on blockchain the following steps need to be done:
 1. Initialize DeveryRegistry instance with account that should be the application owner